I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 4. "Are common";

-5. "Special boot options" item "Restart now".
+5. “Special boot options” select “Restart now”.

-After restarting your computer, the following window will appear, select "Diagnostics":
+After your computer restarts, the following window will appear, select “Diagnostics”:

-Select "Advanced Options"
+Select "Advanced options"

 After that "UEFI Firmware Settings"

-1. Click on the notification icon;
+1. Click on the notifications icon;

 2. "Options";

-3. "Update and security";
+3. "Update and Security";

 4. "Recovery";

-5. "Special boot options" item "Restart now".
+5. “Special boot options” select “Restart now”.

-Also, if you do not understand this topic at all, then I do not advise you to climb there without certain knowledge, since this can lead to serious problems.
+Also, if you do not understand this topic at all, then I do not advise you to go there without certain knowledge, since this can lead to serious problems.
 Let's finally get down to business.

 To enter the same keys are pressed, nothing special.